- Most of the cholesterol in your body is produced by your liver.

-- Replace unhealthy fats with heart-healthy, plant fats.
+- Replace unhealthy fats with heart-healthy, plant fats whenever possible.
 Some sources of heart-healthy fats include avocados, nuts, seeds, and olive oil.

-- Eat more plants like whole grains, fruits, vegetables, and legumes to increase your fiber and plant fats intake.
-These foods reduce the amount of LDL cholesterol in your bloodstream.
+- Try to eat more plants like whole grains, fruits, vegetables, and legumes to increase your fiber and plant fats intake.
+These foods reduce the amount of LDL “bad” cholesterol in your bloodstream.

-- Increase the amount of fish in your diet.
-The omega-3 fatty acids in fish protect your heart.
+- Aim to increase the amount omega-3 fatty acids in your diet.
+The omega-3 fatty acids found in fish, flaxseeds, chia seeds, and walnuts help protect your heart.

 - Try to exercise every day.
-Aim for at least 30 minutes of aerobic exercise, five days a week.
+Aim for at least 150 to 300 minutes of aerobic exercise a week.

-- If you smoke, talk to your doctor about smoking cessation programs to help you quit.
+- If you smoke, consider quitting.
+Talk with your doctor about smoking cessation programs and other resources to help you quit and find support.
 Quitting smoking can dramatically improve your heart health.

-If you try diet and exercise and they’re not enough to lower your cholesterol, you may need to take medicines.
-Cholesterol-lowering drugs include statins, bile acid sequestrants, nicotinic acid, and fibrates.
+If you try diet and exercise and they’re not enough to lower your cholesterol, your doctor may add medications to your treatment plan.